-Thesis Committee: MFA candidates secure a Thesis Chair by identifying a faculty member who agrees to serve in this capacity; this is the faculty member who will oversee and facilitate the student's research process and will advise on all artistic and pragmatic aspects of the research.
+Thesis Committee: MFA candidates identify a faculty member who agrees to serve as their thesis chair.
+This faculty member will oversee and facilitate the student's research process and will advise on all artistic and pragmatic aspects of the research.
 Students will select their thesis chair as early as the end of the first year of study.
 The thesis chair can assist in the selection of the additional thesis committee members (a minimum of two).
 Performance Track candidates must select committee members not choreographing for their thesis.
 Students are also encouraged to seek one thesis committee member from another department or performing arts area when appropriate to the creative project and research.
 If this person is not on a tenure-track at UI, candidates must be aware that an additional procedure may be required to include this faculty on the committee (please consult with the Chair of the Committee).